zaiisao/Documentation/en/Interactive Broadcast/billing_interactive_broadcast.md

 ## Overview

-Each month, Agora charges you by the services you use.
-This article describes how Agora calculates the services you use and provides the billing information of the Video Broadcasting SDK.
-If you have used other products or add-ons, you can also see the billing information below:
+At the beginning of each calendar month, Agora charges you for services used.
+This article describes how Agora calculates the billing for the services used of the Video Broadcasting SDK.
+You can see additional billing information pertaining to other Agora products and add-ons below: